 - Promoting an idea to a feature will automatically change the idea status to the first status in the status category In progress.

-- Shipping a feature triggers the ideas status to change to the first status in the status category Shipped.
+- Shipping a feature triggers the idea status to change to the first status in the status category Shipped.

 - When a release is shipped, all features which are not Done, Shipped, or Will not do will be moved to another release.
 Any features which are Done will be changed to Shipped.

-Workflows for everything except ideas are assigned in Settings > Product > Configure.
-Note: This is a product specific setting and cannot be applied at the product line level so be sure to select the desired product in the product dropdown.
-Idea workflows are assigned in the Configure section of your product settings under the Ideas subsection.
-Click on the Edit workflows button and select the new workflow to be applied.
+Workflows for everything except ideas are assigned in Settings > Product > Product: Configure.
+This is a product-specific setting and cannot be applied at the product-line level, so be sure to select the desired product in the product dropdown.
+Idea workflows are assigned in the Ideas: Configure section of your product settings under the Ideas subsection.
+Click on the Update ideas workflow button and select the new workflow to be applied.
 You will then be prompted to map current statuses to new statuses.